tharakkrishnan/SelfDrivingCar/011-CarND-PathPlanning/README.md

 # Reflection
 My path planning approach has based the method presented in the Q and A video.
 So in this section, I'm going to discuss how I addressed criteria given in the project specification document.

-### **How did I address speed limit constraint?**
+### **Speed limit constraint?**

 According to the project specification, the maximum allowable speed is 50 km/h.
 So the car is started at 0 km/h  and increase its speed by 0.224 at each time step.
-However, when we increase the speed, the maximum limit is also checked.
-If we start the car with a speed which is close to 50 km/h, we will experience some jerk.
-So started at 0 km/h helps to eliminate that issue as well.
-Following code snippt shows how speed limit constraint is implemented in C++ code.
+However, when we increase the speed, the maximum limit is  checked.
+If we start the car at a speed close to 50 km/h, we will experience some jerk.
+So starting at 0 km/h will help eliminate the issue.
+Following code snippet shows how speed limit constraint is implemented in C++ code.

 ```python
 if (too_close) {